 - Organise where your family and any pets will be during the expected storm time, to ensure everyone is safe.

-- Storms can result in power cuts, so make a storm kit which includes torches, necessary medication, food, water and blankets.
+- Storms can result in power cuts, so make a storm kit which includes torches, batteries, necessary medication, food, water, and blankets.

-Check whether your home is at risk of floods
+Check if your home is in a flood risk area

 If there is a risk of flooding and you have time to prepare, then here is some more information on how to prepare for floods < Flooding: Is your home at risk? - Ageas > which you may find useful.

 Once the dust has settled